12 Essential Firearm Accessories for Every New Gun Owner

 If you are a brand new owner of a firearm, you may wonder what you need to do to protect your investment.
 Like any other significant purchase, a gun requires some TLC to work at peak performance beyond its purchase date.
 While this may require some extra cash upfront, these essential firearm accessories will help you keep your gun in prime condition.

-- Concealment furniture: Concealment furniture is a great way to discretely and securely store your firearms.
+Concealment furniture is a great way to discreetly and securely store your firearms.
 Concealment furniture pieces can vary from wall decorations to tables and coat racks.
 They are more inconspicuous than a gun safe and are more secure than leaving your firearm in your drawers, closets or other usual storage areas.
 They also allow for quick access in case of an emergency.

 After a day on the range or out hunting, you will need supplies to clean your gun and ensure peak performance.
 Talk with your firearm dealer or an experienced gun owner to learn how to maintain your firearm safely.
 Having an expert hand guide you through the process can prevent damaging your weapon or causing a misfire.